51Degrees/specifications/pipeline-specification/features/data-updates.md

 | Error when calling RefreshData on Engine                                                                                        | Error         | An error occurred while applying a data file update to \<Engine type name\>.
 Error detail: \<error\>                                                                                         |
 | Attempting to update a data file that has no configured temporary file path                                                     | Error         | The data file '\<data file identifier\>' is checking for updates but does not have a temporary file path configured.                                                                         |
 | Some file system error occurs while copying a new data file                                                                     | Error         | An error occurred when copying a data file to replace the existing one at '\<path\>'.                                                                                                        |

+[^1] data sources are referred to as data files in the reference implementations.

+[^2] This is called *tempDataFile* in current reference implementations.